Skip to content

 FieldPurpose

-EnabledSkip a device on startup without deleting it
+EnabledSkip a device in the saved fleet without deleting it

 Player nameDisplay name in Music Assistant